lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-staged-publishing.md

 <tags
 	ms.service="app-service"
-	ms.date="09/21/2015"
-	wacn.date=""/>
+	ms.workload="na"
+	ms.tgt_pltfrm="na"
+	ms.devlang="na"
+	ms.topic="article"
+	ms.date="03/09/2016"
+	wacn.date=""
+	ms.author="cephalin"/>

-# Set up staging environments for web apps in Azure Websites
+# Set up staging environments for web apps in Azure App Service
 <a name="Overview"></a>

-When you deploy your web app to [Azure Websites](/documentation/services/web-sites/), you can deploy to a separate deployment slot instead of the default production slot when running in the **Standard**<!-- deleted by customization or **Premium** --> App Service plan mode.
+When you deploy your web app to [App Service](/documentation/articles/app-service-changes-existing-services/), you can deploy to a separate deployment slot instead of the default production slot when running in the **Standard** or **Premium** App Service plan mode.
 Deployment slots are actually live web apps with their own hostnames.
 Web app content and configurations elements can be swapped between two deployment slots, including the production slot.
 Deploying your application to a deployment slot has the following benefits:

 - You can validate web app changes in a staging deployment slot before swapping it with the production slot.